nicsuzor/wikijuris/ausip/trade-mark-overview.markdown

 ## Trade Marks Act 1995 (Cth)

-The //TMA// made significant changes to the law relating to trade marks and, as noted earlier, this was in part a response to Australia’s new obligations under the //TRIPS//.
-As a result of the changes, the //TMA// was broadened to offer protection where a trade mark is used in relation to goods of the same description or in relation to closely related service.
+The _TMA_ made significant changes to the law relating to trade marks and, as noted earlier, this was in part a response to Australia’s new obligations under the _TRIPS_.
+As a result of the changes, the _TMA_ was broadened to offer protection where a trade mark is used in relation to goods of the same description or in relation to closely related service.

-The //TMA// also offers extended protection to well-known marks, by granting protection where the trade mark is used on unrelated goods or services.
+The _TMA_ also offers extended protection to well-known marks, by granting protection where the trade mark is used on unrelated goods or services.

-The //TMA// further permits the registration of trade marks that are not inherently distinctive but become distinctive through use. [^AUTOREPLACEDTMAs41ENDREPLACE]
+The _TMA_ further permits the registration of trade marks that are not inherently distinctive but become distinctive through use. [^AUTOREPLACEDTMAs41ENDREPLACE]
-[^AUTOREPLACEDTMAs41ENDREPLACE]: //TMA// s 41
+[^AUTOREPLACEDTMAs41ENDREPLACE]: _TMA_ s 41

-While there are significant differences between the 1955 Act and the //TMA//, many existing concepts were left in place in the current //Act//, and so cases decided under the 1955 Act are still relevant.
+While there are significant differences between the 1955 Act and the _TMA_, many existing concepts were left in place in the current _Act_, and so cases decided under the 1955 Act are still relevant.

 ## Why Have a Registered Trade Mark System?

-The //TMA// was introduced to help overcome some of the limitations of passing-off law.
+The _TMA_ was introduced to help overcome some of the limitations of passing-off law.
 In particular, the legislative regime for registration sought to overcome the difficulty of having to prove reputation before an action could be brought against the misappropriation of a trade mark.
 It also provided a system of property rights in the mark itself, the appropriation of which was not dependent on their being a misrepresentation.

-The //TMA// provides certainty, by clearly defining the boundaries of a trade mark.
+The _TMA_ provides certainty, by clearly defining the boundaries of a trade mark.
 It also gives property rights in the trade mark itself, rather than in the goodwill attached to the mark.

 ## What Does Trade Mark Registration Give You?

-Registration gives the registered owner the exclusive right to use the trade mark or authorise another person to use the trade mark in relation to the goods and services in which it is registered. [^AUTOREPLACEDTMAs201ENDREPLACE] The trade mark owner also has the right to obtain relief if the trade mark is infringed. [^AUTOREPLACEDTMAs202ENDREPLACE] A trade mark is infringed if it is used in a manner specified in //TMA// s 120.
+Registration gives the registered owner the exclusive right to use the trade mark or authorise another person to use the trade mark in relation to the goods and services in which it is registered. [^AUTOREPLACEDTMAs201ENDREPLACE] The trade mark owner also has the right to obtain relief if the trade mark is infringed. [^AUTOREPLACEDTMAs202ENDREPLACE] A trade mark is infringed if it is used in a manner specified in _TMA_ s 120.
-[^AUTOREPLACEDTMAs201ENDREPLACE]: //TMA// s 20(1)
+[^AUTOREPLACEDTMAs201ENDREPLACE]: _TMA_ s 20(1)

-[^AUTOREPLACEDTMAs202ENDREPLACE]: //TMA// s 20(2)
+[^AUTOREPLACEDTMAs202ENDREPLACE]: _TMA_ s 20(2)

 ## Definition of a Trade Mark